ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

 Chapter [Timing Annotations](https://developer.arm.com/documentation/100965/latest/Timing-Annotation) in the Fast Models User Guide explains the performance estimation concept as implemented in the underlying FastModels technology.
 Note that the FVPs are built with Timing Annotations enabled (`FASTSIM_DISABLE_TA` set to 0).

-For interaction with external world such as via [virtual interfaces] or \ref semihosting the timing differences need to be taken into account as explain in [Timing-considerations-for-FVPs](https://developer.arm.com/documentation/100966/1126/Getting-Started-with-Fixed-Virtual-Platforms/Timing-considerations-for-FVPs).
+For interaction with external world such as via \ref arm_vsi or \ref semihosting the timing differences need to be taken into account as explain in [Timing-considerations-for-FVPs](https://developer.arm.com/documentation/100966/1126/Getting-Started-with-Fixed-Virtual-Platforms/Timing-considerations-for-FVPs).

 ## Execution stop {#stop}

 Embedded applications typically run with an infinite loop that ensures continuous program execution.
 But for executing regression tests as part of Continuous Integration (CI) workflows it is often required that program execution is stopped after a test is completed, so that the next test can be started.

-FVP command line option `--simlimit` can be used to stop execution after specified amount of seconds, for example, for 20 seconds, use `--simlimit 20`.
+FVP command line options `--cpulimit`, `--cyclelimit`, `--timelimit` and `--simlimit` can be used to stop execution after specified activity time, for example, for 20 wall-clock seconds, use `--timelimit 20`.
+See [FVP command line options](https://developer.arm.com/documentation/100966/latest/Getting-Started-with-Fixed-Virtual-Platforms/FVP-command-line-options) for more details.

 FVP models have `shutdown_on_eot` parameter that enables simple implementation of program exit.
 The parameter should be set in the \ref Config, for example for FPV_Corstone_SSE-300: